LeviKuhaulua/Coding-Notes/README.md

 # Coding-Notes

-**Notes of other languages, ideas, topics that are not covered in classes**
+**Notes of other languages, ideas, topics that may not be covered necessarily in classes that I'm taking**